ceeoinnovations/RoboticsPlayground/_playlists/me35playlist.md

 : Waltzing Robots

 description
-: Build a pair of robots that dance the Viennese Waltz.
-They should spin counterclockwise around each other while traveling around the room in a larger counterclockwise circle marked on the floor, and start and stop to music being played.
+: As the final project of the class, this project was completed by teams of two or three students over a three week period.
+Toward the beginning of the process, the students, TAs, and professor had multiple brainstorming sessions to determine what requirements were reasonable and what the classroom setup would be on the day of the final waltz.
+It was decided that a circle of tape would be placed around the room to guide the robots in a larger circle, but various aspects and requirements of the project may be changed to fit with any individual classroom setup.

 placematlinks
 : [Placemat Link](https://docs.google.com/presentation/d/15MX9t43jjeyXpdvLeAC9h76TWyK2oN4xoLX1YtZrHKQ/edit#slide=id.ge0bba42356_0_96)